nautobot/nautobot-app-golden-config/docs/user/app_feature_config_to_push.md

 - `get_secret_by_secret_group_slug`

+!!! note
-> Other default Django or Netutils filters are not available in this Jinja environment.
+    Other default Django or Netutils filters are not available in this Jinja environment.
 Only `encrypt_type5` and `encrypt_type7` can be used together with the `get_secret` filters.

 Because this render happens not in the first one to generate the intended configuration, but on a second one, you must use the `{% raw %}` Jinja syntax to avoid being processed on the first one.

 1. For example, an original template like this, `{% raw %}ppp pap sent-username {{ secrets_group["slug"] | get_secret_by_secret_group_slug("username")}}{% endraw %}`
 2. Produces an intended configuration as `ppp pap sent-username {{ secrets_group["slug"] | get_secret_by_secret_group_slug("username") }}`
-3. After the `render_secrets`, it will become `ppp pap sent-username my_username`.
+3. After the `render_secrets`, it becomes `ppp pap sent-username my_username`.

-Notice that the `get_secret` filters takes arguments.
+Notice that the `get_secret` filters take arguments.
 In the example, the `Secret_group` slug is passed, together with the type of the `Secret`.
-Check every signature for more customization.
+Check every signature for extra customization.

+!!! note
-> Remember that to render these secrets, the user requesting it via UI or API should have read permission to these secret groups.
+    Remember that to render these secrets, the user requesting it via UI or API should have read permissions to Secrets Groups, Golden Config and Device object.